alpha-beta-soup/alpha-beta-soup.github.io/_posts/2015-11-01-geoserver-quickstart-with-docker.md

 If you want to try out GeoServer with data on your machine, you can just mount your data volume to the Docker container and point GeoServer to it in the admin panel.
 For instance, I mount `/home/data/sampledata` to `$GEOSERVER_HOME/data_dir/sampledata` with [Docker Compose](https://docs.docker.com/compose/).

 There.
 Now play around with GeoServer.
 I expect a cheque for 5% of what you would have spent on ArcGIS Server.
-(I'm going to be rich! :dollar:)

-#### Update
+### Update

 Docker hygeine is important, although I'm still figuring it out.
 I've made the image use Debian Wheezy as a lightweight alternative to the Ubuntu 15.04 image I had before.
 It was also broken because I hadn't added the command to install `wget`, among a litany of other problems.
-Usually pays to test things, sorry if you tried it out earlier!
+It usually pays to test things, sorry if you tried it out earlier!